-Kelly Innes always had a keen interest in supporting people but only found her calling later in her career when she became a Support Worker.
+Kelly Innes always had a keen interest in supporting people but only found her vocation later in her career when she became a Support Worker.
 Kelly started out as an early years’ practitioner but then found her passion as a Support Worker in mental health where she developed to become a Team Leader.

 “One of the best things about working in mental health support is providing emotional support to those who really need it.
 Helping people make positive life changing decisions is a good feeling that never fades.
 Knowing that you’ve positively improved someone’s life and mental wellbeing is the reason I do what I do.